Doctrine and Covenants

-Robert F. Smith, Gordon C. Thomasson, and John W. Welch, “What Did Charles Anthon Really Say?”, in Reexploring the Book of Mormon: The FARMS Updates (Salt Lake City: Deseret Book and Provo, Utah: FARMS, 1992), 73–75.
+Robert F. Smith, Gordon C. Thomasson, and John W. Welch, “What Did Charles Anthon Really Say?”, in Reexploring the Book of Mormon (Salt Lake City: Deseret Book / Provo, Utah: Foundation for Ancient Research and Mormon Studies, 1992), 73–75.

 “Book of Mormon Translation,” Gospel Topics Essays.
-This article on the Church’s website explores how Joseph Smith translated the Book of Mormon and what physical instruments he used in the translation process.
+This article published by the Church explores how Joseph Smith translated the Book of Mormon and what physical instruments he used in the translation process.

 Richard E. Turley Jr., Robin S. Jensen, and Mark Ashurst-McGee, “Joseph the Seer,” Ensign (October 2015): 45–55.
-Turley, Assistant Church Historian and Recorder, and Jensen and Ashurst-McGee, Church historians, examine what the historical record reveals about how Joseph Smith translated the Book of Mormon.
+Turley (who was Assistant Church Historian and Recorder) and Church historians Jensen and Ashurst-McGee examine what the historical record reveals about how Joseph Smith translated the Book of Mormon.